Prerequisites Before Upgrading to MySQL® 8

 1 row in set (0.00 sec)

-In this situation, you need to add a primary key to the foo table.
+In such a case, you need to add a primary key to the foo table.
 You need to evaluate the impact of this modification before proceeding.
-Here is the command to add a new column and set it as primary:
+Here is an example SQL statement to add a new column and set it as primary:

 ALTER TABLE 'foo' ADD COLUMN <column description> PRIMARY KEY;